roVer-HM/suq-controller/README.md

 python3 setup.py install
 ```

-Note: This may have to be executed with `sudo` in Linux.
+Note: In Linux this may have to be executed with `sudo`.

-This installs the essential package, but does **not** copy the the models or example container consisting of one
+This installs the essential package, but does **not** copy the models or example environments.
+To set up the
-environment.

-To set up the corresponding folders run the following command:
+corresponding folders and copy the models to the appropriate position run

 ```
 python3 setup_folders.py TODO